brikrey67/ruby-oop/readme.md

 ## Learning Objectives

 - Explain the principles of Object Oriented Programming
-- Describe the process of Data Modeling
 - Describe the relationship between a class and an instance
 - Define a Ruby Class and instantiate it
 - Explain the relationship between `.new()` and `def initialize()`
-- Distinguish local, instance, or class variable
+- Distinguish local, instance, or class variables
-- Contrast instance variables in Ruby and JavaScript
 - Examine interaction with objects through methods
 - Explain whether given data is best-suited to having its accessibility defined by `attr_accessor`, `attr_reader`, `attr_writer`, or none of the above
-- Properly define instance and class variables
-- List two ways of defining class methods

 ## Framing: What is OOP?
 (20 minutes / 0:20)